boldflight/BibleConverter/test_EPUB/output/ex.md

 [12] He replied, “Surely I will be with you, and this will be the sign to you that I have sent you: When you bring the people out of Egypt, you and they will serve God at this mountain.”
 [13] Moses said to God, “If I go to the Israelites and tell them, ‘The God of your fathers has sent me to you,’ and they ask me, ‘What is his name?’ —what should I say to them?”
 [14] God said to Moses, “I AM that I AM.”
 And he said, “You must say this to the Israelites, ‘I AM has sent me to you.’”
-[15] God also said to Moses, “You must say this to the Israelites, ‘The Lord —the God of your fathers, the God of Abraham, the God of Isaac, and the God of Jacob—has sent me to you.
+[15] God also said to Moses, “You must say this to the Israelites, ‘The **Lord** —the God of your fathers, the God of Abraham, the God of Isaac, and the God of Jacob—has sent me to you.
 This is my name forever, and this is my memorial from generation to generation.’
-[16] “Go and bring together the elders of Israel and tell them, ‘The Lord, the God of your fathers, appeared to me—the God of Abraham, Isaac, and Jacob—saying, “I have attended carefully to you and to what has been done to you in Egypt, [17] and I have promised that I will bring you up out of the affliction of Egypt to the land of the Canaanites, Hittites, Amorites, Perizzites, Hivites, and Jebusites, to a land flowing with milk and honey.”’
+[16] “Go and bring together the elders of Israel and tell them, ‘The **Lord**, the God of your fathers, appeared to me—the God of Abraham, Isaac, and Jacob—saying, “I have attended carefully to you and to what has been done to you in Egypt, [17] and I have promised that I will bring you up out of the affliction of Egypt to the land of the Canaanites, Hittites, Amorites, Perizzites, Hivites, and Jebusites, to a land flowing with milk and honey.”’
-[18] “The elders will listen to you, and then you and the elders of Israel must go to the king of Egypt and tell him, ‘The Lord, the God of the Hebrews, has met with us.
-So now, let us go three days’ journey into the wilderness, so that we may sacrifice to the Lord our God.’
+[18] “The elders will listen to you, and then you and the elders of Israel must go to the king of Egypt and tell him, ‘The **Lord**, the God of the Hebrews, has met with us.
+So now, let us go three days’ journey into the wilderness, so that we may sacrifice to the **Lord** our God.’
 [19] But I know that the king of Egypt will not let you go, not even under force.
 [20] So I will extend my hand and strike Egypt with all my wonders that I will do among them, and after that he will release you.
 [21] “I will grant this people favor with the Egyptians, so that when you depart you will not leave empty-handed.